balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 Note the use of headers - this allows us to distribute messages to specific methods at the consumer’s side.
 </p>
 <p style="text-align:justify;">
 This time we are definitely good to deploy to production.
 We have both unit and integration tests.
-Let’s run the application locally for the last time. ...and it failed for the same reason.
+Let’s run the application on our local machine for the last time. ...and it failed for the same reason.
 No bean that implements the DomainEventPublisher interface.
 We forgot to register the implementation as a spring bean.
 But wait a minute, how come the integration test passes?
 Take a closer look at the @MockBean docs:
 </p>
 <blockquote class="cite">
 <p>“Mocks can be registered by type or by bean name.
 Any existing single bean of the same type defined in the context will be replaced by the mock. <b>If no existing bean is defined a new one will be added.</b> “ </p>